kdats/dockerize_models_for_gpu/README.md

 # CUDA to Cloud Session Kit

-Complete material for the 25 July 2026 sessions on moving local GPU workloads to cloud and using Docker/Apptainer for HPC.
+Complete material for  moving local GPU workloads to cloud and using Docker/Apptainer for HPC.

 Start with the [complete book](book/CUDA_TO_CLOUD.md).
 Generated versions are available in `book/output/`.